RBAC

 }

-The NotFoundError-on-deny pattern carries over from v0.1.x: the
+The NotFoundError-on-deny pattern is deliberate: the goal is

 cannot see.